IMMIGRATION UNDER THE TRUMP ADMINISTRATION

 On January 27, 2017 the President signed an executive order, “Protecting the Nation from Foreign Terrorist Entry into the United States.”
 In addition to a chaotic and poorly coordinated roll out, the order also fell victim to several lawsuits that stopped implementation and enforcement of the order.
 On February 3rd, a federal district court in Washington State issued a nationwide temporary restraining order.
 The U.S. Ninth Circuit Court of Appeals upheld that decision on February 9th.

 The Department of Homeland Security (DHS) this week released two memos implementing the President’s Executive Orders on immigration enforcement.
-We have an article where you can read the two new memos implementing President Trump's executive orders on immigration enforcement.
+Click here to view the memos.

-In light of the recent ICE operations in the Atlanta area, Antonini & Cohen offers some helpful tips.
+In light of the recent ICE operations in the Atlanta area, Antonini & Cohen offer some helpful tips.
+If ICE comes to the door:

 Are you concerned about how President Trump’s executive orders and plans will affect you and your family?
 Here are some important updates.